Quick Answer, Quick Answer, Revenge Trading

 Cortisol floods your system.
 Cortisol is the stress hormone.
 It narrows your focus, increases heart rate, and prepares your body for a fight-or-flight response.
 In a trading context, this manifests as tunnel vision.
 You stop seeing the broader market picture and fixate on the specific price level where you lost money.

 Your amygdala activates.
 The amygdala processes threats and fear.
-When it fires, it can essentially hijack your prefrontal cortex, which is the part of your brain responsible for rational decision-making, risk assessment, and impulse control.
-This is what neuroscientists call an "amygdala hijack."
+When it fires, it can essentially hijack your prefrontal cortex, the part of your brain responsible for rational decision-making, risk assessment, and impulse control.
+This is what neuroscientists call an amygdala hijack.
 Your emotional brain takes the wheel while your rational brain gets locked in the trunk.

 The result: within 30 seconds of closing a losing trade, you're operating with impaired judgment, heightened emotion, narrowed focus, and an active craving for the dopamine hit of a win.
-This is not a state in which you should be risking $150,000 of funded capital.
+This is not a state in which you should be risking a funded account.

-March 2024.
-I had a $150K funded account that I'd earned by passing one of the toughest evaluations I'd ever attempted.
+I had a six-figure funded account that I'd earned by passing one of the toughest evaluations I'd ever attempted.
 Six weeks of disciplined NQ scalping.
-Average win rate of 62%.
+Win rate in the low 60s.
 I was proud of that account.

 The morning started with an NQ short on a textbook supply zone rejection.
 Clean entry.
 My stop was 12 points above.
 The trade went against me immediately.
 Not slowly.
 Immediately.
 Within 90 seconds I was at my stop.
-Loss: $840.
+First loss of the day, on the books.

 That should have been the end of my session.
 My rules said two losses max per day.
-But $840 on the first trade of the day felt wrong.
+But losing the first trade of the day felt wrong.
 I hadn't even gotten to trade yet, in my mind.
 So I took another short.
 Same zone, tighter stop.
 Stopped out again.
-Now I was down $1,400.
+Two losses in, and rising.

 Here's where the spiral started.
 I switched from NQ to ES because "NQ was choppy."
 I went long this time.
 Bigger size.
 My reasoning, and I use that word loosely, was that if I was wrong about the short, the long must be right.
 That's not how markets work.
 Stopped out.
-Down $2,600.
+Three losses deep.

 At this point I was physically shaking.
 My jaw was clenched so hard my teeth hurt.
 I could feel my heartbeat in my ears.
 All classic signs that I was in a full amygdala hijack.
 Did I recognize any of this in the moment?
 Of course not.
 I was too busy being furious at the market.

 Over the next 45 minutes I took 11 more trades.
 Eleven.
-My normal daily volume is 2-3 trades.
+My normal daily volume is two or three trades.
 I was entering and exiting every few minutes, size getting bigger each time.
 I abandoned stops entirely on the last three trades, holding through moves that should have been automatic exits.

-Final damage: I hit the daily loss limit, the trailing drawdown floor, and the account was terminated. $150,000 in funded capital, gone.
+Final damage: I hit the daily loss limit, the trailing drawdown floor, and the account was terminated.
+A six-figure funded account, gone.
 Not because I was on the wrong side of the market.
 Because I took 14 trades in under two hours when my plan called for a maximum of three.

 The worst part wasn't the money.
 It was opening my trading journal that evening and reading my own rules, written in my own handwriting: "Max 3 trades per day.
 Two consecutive losses = done.
 No size increases mid-session."
 I'd broken every single one.